Air Handler, Furnace, and Coil Installation in Malibu, documented before approval.

 Permitting deserves the same discipline.
 CSLB C-20 guidance and Los Angeles mechanical-permit references support a simple homeowner question: who is responsible for the permit record, final inspection, and closeout documents?
 In Malibu, that question matters before equipment is ordered because corrosion-resistant placement, drainage, electrical scope, and difficult service access.
 A clean air handler and coil scope should state whether permit fees, HERS or field verification, electrical work, duct sealing, asbestos exclusions, HOA packets, or rebate filing support are included or excluded.

-Long-tail questions this Malibu air handler and coil page should answer
+The unanswered Malibu air handler and coil questions worth addressing on the page

 Malibu search intent for air handler and coil.